Best months to see northern lights!

 Aurora Season in Lapland

-Northern lights are visible in Lapland for a period of over 8 months, from early August until late April.
-Technically speaking, the aurora activity happens all-year-round, however, due to bright summer nights and Midnight Sun, the auroras are not visible during summer time.
-Due to short nights, there is less chance to see the auroras during the first and last couple of weeks of the season.
-This is why I recommend coming to Lapland to see the auroras from the first week of September until the second week of April.
+Northern lights are visible in Lapland for a period of over 8 months, from mid-August until late April.
+Technically speaking, the aurora activity happens all-year-round, but due to bright summer nights the auroras are not visible from May until early August.

 Best month to see northern lights – March!
 Aurora hunting in Rovaniemi Lapland Finland.